-- All vehicles as per category regulations all vehicles category "Modified" together with vehicles which have fabricated or modified firewalls and/or floor (which includes wheel wells) require the driver to wear Nomex or wool one/two-piece driving suits as a minimum, plus non-flammable shoes and stocks. - 58.2 Vehicles in category "Street Car", which have not been modified either in the firewall or floor areas require the driver to wear at minimum, a long-sleeved upper garment, long trousers, shoes, and socks.
+CR56 PINION SUPPORT All vehi icles using an open driveline must have radius arms, traction bars or some suitable pinion support to prevent rear- end ho using rotation.
+CR57 PROP PYLENE OXIDE The use of Propylene Oxide is prohibited in all classes/categories.
+CR58 PROT ECTIVE CLOTHING 58.1 All vehicles as per category regulations all vehicles category "Modified" together with vehicles which have fabricated or modified firewalls and/or floor (which includes wheel wells) require the driver to wear Nomex or wool one/two-piece driving suits as a minimum, plus non-flammable, balaclava, shoes and stocks.
+58.2 Vehicles in category "Street Car", which have not been modified either in the firewall or floor areas require the driver to wear at minimum, a long-sleeved upper garment, long trousers, shoes, and socks.
 The wearing of short pants and/or short sleeve shirts is prohibited, and drivers are urged to wear a full overall that has been treated in the same manner as a fire blanket.
-(See FIRE extinguishers AND FIRE BLANKETS). - 58.3 In both the above instances, drivers should note that "takkies" or any footwear capable of burning or melting are not permitted to be worn by any competitor while racing.
-No Nylon clothing is permitted under any circumstances. - 58.4 Drivers of vehicles using Methanol as a fuel and/or capable of times faster than 9.99 seconds and speeds faster than 230 kph plus all mechanically supercharged vehicles are required to wear a minimum two-layer fire resistant one piece overall or two-piece driving suit (pants and jacket).
-Nomex or wool socks and underwear, fire resistant boots, gloves and facemask are all mandatory.
-Onus of proof of compliance is on the entrant. - 58.5 Drivers of vehicles using Ethanol as a fuel and/or capable of times faster than 9.99 seconds and speeds faster than 230 kph are required to wear a minimum two-layer fire resistant one piece overall or two-piece driving suit (pants and jacket).
-Nomex or wool socks and underwear, fire resistant boots, gloves and facemask are all mandatory.
-Onus of proof of compliance is on the entrant. - 58.6 Safety Apparel & Equipment (Clothing)
+(See FIRE extinguishers AND FIRE BLANKETS).
+58.3 In both the above instances, drivers should note that "takkies" or any footwear capable of burning or melting are not permitted to be worn by any competitor while racing.
+No Nylon clothing is permitted under any circumstances.
+58.4 Drivers of vehicles using Methanol as a fuel are required to wear a minimum two-layer fire resistant one piece overall or two-piece driving suit (pants and jacket).
+Nomex or wool socks and underwear, fire resistant boots, gloves and facemask (balaclava) are all mandatory.
+Onus of proof of compliance is on the entrant.
+58.5 Drivers of vehicles using Pure Ethanol as a fuel are required to wear a minimum two-layer fire resistant one piece overall or two-piece driving suit (pants and jacket).
+Nomex or wool socks and underwear, fire resistant boots, gloves and facemask (balaclava) are all mandatory.
+Onus of proof of compliance is on the entrant.
+58.6 Drivers of vehicles using Water Methanol Injection, irrespective of concentration are required to wear a minimum two-layer fire resistant one piece overall or two-piece driving suit (pants and jacket).
+Nomex or wool socks and underwear, fire resistant boots, gloves and facemask (balaclava) are all mandatory.
+Onus of proof of compliance is on the entrant.
+58.7 Drivers of vehicles capable of times faster than 9.99 seconds and speeds faster than 230 kph plus all mechanically supercharged vehicles are required to wear a minimum two-layer fire resistant one piece overall or two-piece driving suit (pants and jacket).
+Nomex or wool socks and underwear, fire resistant boots, gloves and facemask (balaclava) are all mandatory.
+Onus of proof of compliance is on the entrant.

+58.8 Safety Apparel & Equipment (Clothing)